conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 </TabItem>
 <TabItem value="Second Tab" label="Conduktor CLI">
-You can also use [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create Partner Zones.
-We recommend using CLI if you have to create many zones.
+You can also use the [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create Partner Zones.

-1. Copy below and save it as a YAML file (e.g. `pz.yaml`):
+1. Save this example to file, e.g. `pz.yaml`:
     ```yaml
     apiVersion: v2
     kind: PartnerZone